mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 On many mobile operating systems, PWAs appear in the "Add or remove programs" control panel.
 Uninstalling a PWA is accomplished in the same way as uninstalling other applications.

-In most deskop operating systems, To uninstall a PWA, open the PWA.
+In most desktop operating systems, To uninstall a PWA, open the PWA.
 In the top right corner of the opened app, there will be an icon that must be expanded to see more tools.
-Depending on the browser used to install the PWA, there will either be a link to uninstall the PWA, or a settings link which will open a browser settings page with an uninstall link.
-Either click on the `Uninstall <app name>` in the drop down menu, if there, or navigate to the app settings in a browser tab and click unintall.
+Depending on the browser used to install the PWA, there will either be a link to uninstall the PWA, or a settings link that opens a browser settings page with an uninstall link.
+Either click on the `Uninstall <app name>` in the drop-down menu, if there, or navigate to the app settings in a browser tab and click uninstall.

 ![App settings in MS Edge with an uninstall link](remove.jpg)

-Selecting app setting from the opened drop down menu in Edge, opened the MS Edge browser `edge://apps` tab.
+Selecting app setting from the opened drop-down menu in Edge, opened the MS Edge browser `edge://apps` tab.
 There we are provided a list of installed applications with options for each, including `🗑️ Uninstall`.

 Confirm the uninstall.
 That's it!